Tapan Baruah: Death

-On 20 May 2002, Tapan Baruah was surrounded in Talpothar Majhgaon of Kakopathar by hundreds of Indian Army personnel following an intelligence input.
+On 20 May 2002, Tapan Baruah was surrounded in Talpathar Majhgaon of Kakopathar by hundreds of Indian Army personnel following an intelligence input.
 At that time, approx morning 11 AM, he was on his morning meal in the house of Rebati Dhadumia, while he was surrounded without his knowing.
 While army personnel's position was known to him, he tried to flee away but it was too late.
 He tried to flee out running more than 1 km, but was wounded with bullets shots fired by dozens of Army.
 Within half an hour, he collapsed and was declared dead.
 Some sources alleged that Tapan Baruah was shot in cold blood.

 According to Assam police, the death of Tapan Baruah was a massive success for the security forces.

 Soon after the killing of Tapan Baruah, several Assamese newspapers published news and reports glorifying Tapan Baruah.
 Some newspaper added citation of the ULFA's Operation Commander Raju Baruah and Foreign Secretary Shashadhar Choudhury's statement as follows:

 A huge crowd gathered in the native village of the slain ULFA leader to pay respect to the departed soul.
 He has been underground for last 15 years and was never arrested either by the police or the Army.
 Well behaved, Tapan Barua was everyone's favourite in the locality before he joined the organisation...
 For around four years he toured different countries receiving the necessary training.
 Trained in Myanmar, Kachin, Bhutan, and Afghanistan, he was asked to take over as the district operation commander.
 Then he was made the Commander of the 7th battalion stationed in Bhutan.
 Before being killed Barua was the operation commander of Upper Assam and lieutenant commanding officer of the 28th battalion of the organisation.